AppThreat/atom/README.md

 # Atom (⚛)

 Atom is a novel intermediate representation for applications and a standalone tool powered by the [chen](https://github.com/AppThreat/chen) library.
-The intermediate representation is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).
+The intermediate representation (a network with nodes and links) is optimized for operations typically used for application analytics and machine learning, including [slicing](./specification/docs/slices.md) and [vectoring](./specification/docs/vectors.md).

 Our vision is to make atom useful for many use cases such as: